konstellation-io/kdl-project-template/README.md

 ### Github secrets

 In the github repository we will need to add the following secrets:
-- MINIO_ACCESS_KEY_ID: this may change depending on your S3.
+- AWS_ACCESS_KEY_ID: this may change depending on your S3.
 Consult with the konstellation team if unclear which value this secret should have
-- MINIO_SECRET_KEY_ID: same as with MINIO_ACCESS_KEY_ID
+- AWS_SECRET_ACCESS_KEY: same as with MINIO_ACCESS_KEY_ID

 To add secrets to your github repository go to your github repository -> Settings -> Secrets and variables -> Actions.
 In there selecet `New repository secret` add the Name of your secret and is value.